From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

 As noted earlier, this definition ensures that \esim~is a weaker form of simulation than exact weak simulation.
 However, we point out that the notion of exact sampling may be weakened in a number of ways, with the \esim~approach being well suited to many applications related to quantum simulators.
 As an example, if the definition of simulation allowed for a fixed but small amount of deviation in $L_1$ distance (as opposed to one that can be made arbitrarily small) then computational power of a simulator will immediately be detectably compromised.
 The above notion of \esim~requires a polynomial scaling between the precision ($1/{\epsilon}$) of the approximate sampling and the time taken to produce a sample.
 Below (Theorem \ref{indistinguishability thm}), we will use a statistical indistinguishability argument to show that a polynomial scaling is precisely what should be demanded from a simulator.
 In particular, we will show that a run-time which scales sub-polynomially in $1/\epsilon$ puts unnecessarily strong demands on a simulator while a super-polynomial run-time would allow the simulator's output to be statistically distinguishable from the output of the device it simulates.

 We now introduce the hypothesis testing scenario we consider.

 \begin{test} Suppose Alice possesses a quantum computer capable of running a (possibly non-universal) family of quantum circuits $\mathcal{C}$, and Bob has some simulation scheme for $\mathcal{C}$ (whether it's an \esimer ~is to be decided).
-Further, suppose that a referee with unbounded computational power will request data from either Alice or Bob and run a test that aims to decide between the hypotheses: {
+Further, suppose that a referee with unbounded computational power {{}}{and with full knowledge of the specifications of $\mathcal{C}$,} will request data from either Alice or Bob and run a test that aims to decide between the hypotheses: {

 $H_a$: \emph{The requested data came from Alice's quantum computer} or

 $H_b$: \emph{The requested data came from Bob's simulator}. }

 The setup will be as follows: At the start of the test, one of Alice or Bob will be randomly appointed as ``the candidate''.
 Without knowing their identity, the referee will then enter into a finite length interactive protocol with the candidate (see Fig \ref{interactive protocol}).
 Each round of the protocol will involve the referee sending a circuit description to the candidate requesting the candidate to run the circuit and return the outcome.
 The choice of requests by the referee may depend on all prior requests and data returned by the candidate.
 The rules by which the referee: \begin{enumerate} \item chooses the circuit requested in each round, \item chooses to stop making further circuit requests and \item decides on $H_a$ versus $H_b$ given the collected data \end{enumerate} define \emph{the hypothesis test}.
 The goal of the referee is as follows.
 For any given $\delta>0$ decide $H_a$ versus $H_b$ such that $P_{correct}\geq \frac{1}{2}+\delta$ where $P_{correct}$ is the probability of deciding correctly.
 Bob's goal is to come up with a ($\delta$-dependent) strategy for responding to the referee's requests such that it jointly achieves: \begin{itemize} \item \emph{indistinguishablity:} for any $\delta>0$ and for any test that the referee applies, $P_{correct}< \frac{1}{2}+\delta$ and \item \emph{efficiency:} for every choice of circuit request sequence $\alpha$, Bob must be able to execute his strategy using resources which are $O(poly(N(\alpha), \frac{1}{\delta}))$ where $N(\alpha)$ is the resource cost incurred by Alice for the same circuit request sequence. \end{itemize}